wazeerc/nao.ai/README.md

-# iLlama - A web built with Nuxt for Llama3.2
+# iLlama - A web app built with Nuxt for Llama3.2

 A web interface built with Nuxt.js for interacting with Llama 3.2 language model.